kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: I get a socket error when connecting to a pool.
 What am I doing wrong?**

     A: Generally, this is due to an incorrectly configured config.
 In the directory where your xmr-stak.exe is, there should be a file called `config.txt`.
-Open this up, and check that it looks similar to this: `{"pool_address" : "eu.turtlepool.space:3333", "wallet_address" : "TRTLv2Fyavy8CXG8BPEbNeCHFZ1fuDCYCZ3vW5H5LXN4K2M2MHUpTENip9bbavpHvvPwb4NDkBWrNgURAd5DB38FHXWZyoBh4wW", "pool_password" : "x", "use_nicehash" : false, "use_tls" : false, "tls_fingerprint" : "", "pool_weight" : 10 },`.
+Open this up, and check that it looks similar to this:

+    ```
+    {"pool_address" : "eu.turtlepool.space:3333",
+     "wallet_address" : "TRTLv2Fyavy8CXG8BPEbNeCHFZ1fuDCYCZ3vW5H5LXN4K2M2MHUpTENip9bbavpHvvPwb4NDkBWrNgURAd5DB38FHXWZyoBh4wW",
+     "pool_password" : "x",
+     "use_nicehash" : false,
+     "use_tls" : false,
+     "tls_fingerprint" : "",
+     "pool_weight" : 10 },
+    ```

     Your wallet address is the address starting with TRTL, not your wallet filename.
-Some users have experienced issues with their firewall or antivirus as well however, so perhaps try disabling these if you are experiencing this.
+Some users have experienced issues with their firewall or antivirus as well however, so perhaps try disabling these if you are experiencing this issue.

 * **Q: What does pool weight mean?**